MickMacLean/mickmaclean.github.io/astro_1.md

 <img src="images/solarflare.png" width=480 />

 #### Mass (Spectral Type) vs. Disk Type
-<img src="images/disk_final.png" width=500>

 For objects in Taurus, I plotted objects from least (no disk) to most (full disk) amount of debris surrounding and subsequently falling onto the surface of the object (external data from VisieR).
 A more complete disk leads to more accretion and thus more activity, as the range of activity is highest for objects likely to be actively accreting.
 Accretion is a sporadic process, and thus a range of flux changes is expected.
+<img src="images/disk_final.png" width=500>

 ### Further Research
-While the data set yielded a fairly large number of objects, more data on the lowest masses would be beneficial in studying these objects given the greater number of detected objects being on the higher end of mass.
-The data is lacking measurements on the lowest masses in particular due the faintness of these tiny sources and the limitations of our 0.9m telescope, thus better instrumentation would be ideal for
+While the data set yielded a fair number of objects, gathering more data on objects of lower masses would be beneficial given that the data spread of object masses is skewed in favor of those with higher masses.
+This is primarily due to the faintness of these tiny sources and the limitations of our 0.9m telescope, and thus better instrumentation would be ideal for continued exploration of these Very Low Mass Objects and the trends in their properties.